FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation: FedAdaVR and FedAdaVR-Quant

 \section{\textsc{FedAdaVR} and \textsc{FedAdaVR-Quant}}

 This section introduces the proposed algorithms, \textsc{FedAdaVR} and \textsc{FedAdaVR-Quant}, both designed to address variance resulting from limited client participation and highly skewed data distributions across clients.
 The proposed method combines the variance reduction capability of SAGA with the adaptive characteristics of optimisers such as Adam, Adagrad, Adabelief, Yogi, and Lamb.
-Within \textsc{FedAdaVR}, the server employs an adaptive optimiser in conjunction with a variance reduction strategy.
 Notably, the proposed \textsc{FedAdaVR}, as defined in Algorithm~\ref{alg:FedAdaVRAlgorithm}, operates using only the gradients exchanged between the server and the clients, imposing no additional computational or communication burden on client devices.

 During each training round, a subset $S^{(t)}$ of clients is randomly selected under the \textsc{FedAdaVR} framework.
 The selected clients receive the global model $\mathbf{w}^{(t)}$ from the server and carry out local stochastic gradient descent (SGD).
 Following this, each participating client transmits its local update $\mathbf{g}_i^{(t)}$ to the server.
 Up to this stage, the procedure mirrors that of FedAvg.
 However, whereas FedAvg applies direct averaging of client updates (see eq.~(\ref{FedAvgUpdateEquation})), it is susceptible to high variance under limited client participation when data distributions are heterogeneous.
 This source of variance constitutes the dominant error component.
 To mitigate this, the proposed method incorporates a variance reduction mechanism in conjunction with an adaptive optimiser.
 The server retains the most recent update received from each client, thereby simulating full client presence in each round.
 In the quantised variant, referred to as \textsc{FedAdaVR-Quant}, the stored updates are quantised to reduce memory usage, while all other components remain consistent with those of \textsc{FedAdaVR}.